MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/how-to-monitor-datasets.md

     1. If the job completed successfully, check the driver logs to see how many metrics have been generated or if there's any warning messages.
 Find driver logs in the **Output + logs** tab after you select an experiment.

 * If the SDK `backfill()` function doesn't generate the expected output, it may be due to an authentication issue.
 When you create the compute to pass into this function, don't use `Run.get_context().experiment.workspace.compute_targets`.
 Instead, use [ServicePrincipalAuthentication](/python/api/azureml-core/azureml.core.authentication.serviceprincipalauthentication) such as the following to create the compute that you pass into that `backfill()` function:

+> [!NOTE]
+> Do not hard code the service principal password in your code.
+Instead, retrieve it from the Python environment, key store, or other secure method of accessing secrets.
+>

   ```python
    auth = ServicePrincipalAuthentication(